Swarangigaurkar/receipt-processor/README.md

   ```bash
 docker images
 ```
 You should see your imported images.

-4. Run the container Run a Container from the Image -
+4. Run a Container from the Image -
   ```bash
 docker run -d -p 8080:8000 <image_name>
 ```